Ree6-Applications/Webinterface/README.md

 - Better Design support for better use.
 (Currently in work)

 ## Disclaimer
-Please be aware that Im a student and can't work full-time on the bot, and that I am paying for every costs that comes up to keep this project alive!
+Please be aware that I'm a student and can't work full-time on the bot, and that I am paying for every costs that comes up to keep this project alive!
 I'm thankful for every donation that I receive on [Ko-fi](https://ko-fi.com/presti).

 ### [![YourKit](https://www.yourkit.com/images/yklogo.png)](https://www.yourkit.com)
 YourKit supports open source projects with innovative and intelligent tools